lollllcat/lollllcat.github.io/_pages/cv.md

 Service
 ======
+* Artifact Evaluation committee for Principles and Practice of Parallel Programming ([PPoPP](https://ppopp23.sigplan.org/)) 2023
 * Peer reviewer for Software: Practice and Experience (SPE-22-0289) 2022
 * Artifact Evaluation committee for Principles and Practice of Parallel Programming ([PPoPP](https://ppopp22.sigplan.org/)) 2022
 * Artifact Evaluation committee for Principles and Practice of Parallel Programming ([PPoPP](https://ppopp21.sigplan.org/)) 2021